Ginger Baker – One of the Most Distinctive Drummers of the ‘60s

 This legendary U.K. drummer is best known for his work in Cream.
 However, Ginger Baker is much more than that.
 Originally a jazz drummer, he set new standards for popular music and ranks as one of the most important drummers of his time.

 Baker started to play drums relatively late, at the age of 15.
 Still, his creativity and unique playing style made him one of the most distinctive drummers of the ‘60s.
-Long drum solos, use of a double bass pedal and implementation of African rhythms into popular music are some of the first things that come to mind when we are talking about Baker’s legacy.
+Long drum solos, the use of a double bass pedal, and the implementation of African rhythms into popular music are some of the first things that come to mind when we are talking about Baker’s legacy.

 Bands and Projects